stephweb/daw-js-table/README.md

+## Contributing

-## Bugs and security Vulnerabilities
+### Bugs and security Vulnerabilities

-If you discover a bug or a security vulnerability within DAW PHP Validator, please send a message to Steph.
+If you discover a bug or a security vulnerability within DAW JS Table, please send a message to Steph.
 Thank you.
 All bugs and all security vulnerabilities will be promptly addressed.